lemniscus/osmf-verify-contributor/README.md

 ### Custom fields

 This extension expects you to have created two custom fields which it will use.
-Both custom fields should be in the built-in "Constituent Information" field set.
+Both custom fields should be in the "OpenStreetMap user info" field set.

 Go to Administer > Customize Data and Screens > Custom Fields.
 Create the two fields.